 In addition to a physical examination, the following tests may be used to diagnose an islet cell tumor:

 Laboratory tests.
-The doctor may take samples of blood, urine, and stool to check for abnormal levels of hormones, glucose, and other substances.
+The doctor may take samples of blood, urine, and/or stool to check for abnormal levels of hormones, glucose, and other substances.

 Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.
 Tumors generate different echoes of the sound waves than healthy tissue does, so when the waves bounce back to a computer and are changed into images, the doctor can find masses inside the body.
 There are different types of ultrasounds.
-During a standard (transabdominal) ultrasound, the probe is placed on the outside of the abdomen.
-These images are often not clear enough to diagnose slight changes in the pancreas and other organs.
-In an endoscopic ultrasound, the probe is connected to the end of the endoscope (a thin, flexible, lighted tube that is used to look inside the body) and carefully slid down the esophagus into the stomach and duodenum (the top of the small intestine).
+During a standard transabdominal ultrasound, the probe is placed on the outside of the abdomen.
+However, these images are often not clear enough to diagnose small changes in the pancreas and other organs.
+During an endoscopic ultrasound, the probe is connected to the end of a thin, flexible, lighted tube called an endoscope and carefully slid down the esophagus into the stomach and duodenum, the top of the small intestine.
 This type of ultrasound gives a clearer picture of the pancreas and other organs.
 Learn more about endoscopic techniques in this additional article on Cancer.Net.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
-Sometimes, the patient will be asked to swallow barium (called a barium swallow), which coats the mouth and throat, to provide better detail on the x-ray.
+Sometimes, the patient will be asked to swallow barium, which coats the mouth and throat, to provide better detail on the x-ray.
+This is called a barium swallow.